oduyemi/preschool_api/README.md

-# preschool_api
+# Pre-School API Documentation
- API that maintains the records of all students in a private Daycare center.
-Powered by Python FastAPI
+Welcome to the Pre-School API documentation!
+This API maintains the records of all students in a private Daycare center.

 ### Powered by Python FastAPI, achieving database independence with SQLAlchemy